MaloLM/custom-portfolio-website/README.md

 ## INTRODUCTION

 This project is designed to set-up your personal portfolio website, showcasing both personal and professional aspects of an individual's life.
 It features a comprehensive view of personal projects, hobbies, educational background, professional experiences, and completed work projects.
 Additionally, the website allows for the download of a resume.
-All these elements can be conveniently managed through an administrator interface, essentially making this platform a Content Management System (CMS).
+All these elements can be conveniently managed through an administrator interface, essentially making this platform a basic Content Management System (CMS).

 Example of portfolio based onto this project [HERE](https://portfolio.dopee.io).